Search

 Information gained from these tests helps determine whether more definitive differentiation of sensory from neural hearing loss is needed.

 Speech audiometry includes the speech reception threshold (SRT) and the word recognition score.
 The SRT is a measure of the intensity at which speech is recognized.
 To determine the SRT, the examiner presents the patient with a list of words at specific sound intensities.
-These words usually have 2 equally accented syllables (spondees), such as railroad, staircase, and baseball.
+These words usually have 2 equally accented syllables (spondees), such as "railroad," "staircase," and "baseball."
 The examiner notes the intensity at which the patient repeats 50% of the words correctly.
 The SRT approximates the average hearing level at speech frequencies (eg, 500 Hz, 1000 Hz, 2000 Hz).

 The word recognition score tests the ability to discriminate among the various speech sounds or phonemes.
-It is determined by presenting 50 phonetically balanced one-syllable words at an intensity of 35 to 40 dB above the patient's SRT.
+It is determined by presenting 50 phonetically balanced one-syllable words at an intensity of 35 to 40 dB above the patient’s SRT.
 The word list contains phonemes in the same relative frequency found in conversational English.
 The score is the percentage of words correctly repeated by the patient and reflects the ability to understand speech under optimal listening conditions.
 A normal score ranges from 90 to 100%.
 The word recognition score is normal with conductive hearing loss, albeit at a higher intensity level, but can be reduced at all intensity levels with sensorineural hearing loss.
 Discrimination is even poorer in neural than in sensory hearing loss.
+Testing of words understood within full sentences is another type of recognition test that is often used to assess candidacy for implantable devices (when the benefit from hearing aids is insufficient).

 Tympanometry measures the impedance of the middle ear to acoustic energy and does not require patient participation.
 It is commonly used to screen children for middle ear effusions.
 A probe containing a sound source, microphone, and air pressure regulator is placed snugly with an airtight seal into the ear canal.
-The probe microphone records the reflected sound from the TM while pressure in the canal is varied.
+The probe microphone records the reflected sound from the tympanic membrane (TM) while pressure in the canal is varied.
 Normally, maximal compliance of the middle ear occurs when the pressure in the ear canal equals atmospheric pressure.
 Abnormal compliance patterns suggest specific anatomic disruptions.
 In eustachian tube obstruction and middle ear effusion, maximal compliance occurs with a negative pressure in the ear canal.
 When the ossicular chain is disrupted, as in necrosis or dislocation of the long process of the incus, the middle ear is excessively compliant.
 When the ossicular chain is fixed, as in stapedial ankylosis in otosclerosis, compliance may be normal or reduced.

 The acoustic reflex is contraction of the stapedius muscle in response to loud sounds, which changes the compliance of the TM, protecting the middle ear from acoustic trauma.
 The reflex is tested by presenting a tone and measuring what intensity provokes a change in middle ear impedance as noted by movement of the TM.
 An absent reflex could indicate middle ear disease or a tumor of the auditory nerve.
+Any conductive hearing loss abolishes the acoustic reflex.
+Additionally, facial paralysis abolishes the reflex because the facial nerve innervates the stapedius muscle.

 Advanced testing is sometimes needed.
 Gadolinium-enhanced MRI of the head to detect lesions of the cerebellopontine angle may be needed in patients with an abnormal neurologic examination or those whose audiologic testing shows poor word recognition, asymmetric sensorineural hearing loss, or a combination when the etiology is not clear.